bezark/SVA-DesignMedia-Spring-2024/README.md

 - **Lecture:** Overview of XR, AR, and VR: Historical Milestones.
 - **Workshop:** Introduction to spatial computing and immersive media.
 - **Workshop:** Basic project setup in Godot 4.
+- Homework - Reflection: What does XR mean to you?

 #### *Week 2: Foundations of Spatial Computing*